advice

 Aphids & black spot fungus on rose

-For most gardeners aphids and black spot leaf fungus will be your main concerns.
-Another fungus, powdery mildew, can become a problem for some roses, in some years.
-The very best treatment for aphids is overhead watering combined with insecticidal soap.
-Use the "wet-soap-rinse" procedure described in the spider mite control article (see Related Articles below).
+Roses are host to a wide range of insect and disease pests but for most gardeners aphids and black spot leaf fungus will be your main concerns.
+Another fungus, powdery mildew, can become a problem for some roses, in some years as well.
+The very best treatment to control aphids is overhead watering combined with insecticidal soap (see Using Insecticidal Soap to Control Spider Mites and Aphids).
 Soap works great and is non-toxic to you and to beneficial insects and mites.

 peace rose